Martin-Duconseil/the-cat-game/README.md

 It's a Snake game but here you play a Cat. :smile_cat: </br>
 Your goal is to catch fish and meat.
 Your cat will grow each time you catch food. :fish:</br>
 You will lose if you enter in collision with a wall or yourself!
 Have fun! :sparkles:

+## How to play?

+You can play by launching the "the cat game.py" with Python! 🐍

 ## Technology used :wrench: